Prairie Horizons Farm is located at 31008 State Hwy 29 Benson, MN

 Luverne has served as a director and chairman of the board of Chippewa Valley Ethanol Cooperative, one of the first, most successful and most diversified farmer-owned, value-added, new generation cooperatives in Minnesota.

-Mary Jo Forbord is a Registered Dietitian with experience in clinical, administrative, community and food systems dietetics.
+Mary Jo Forbord is a Registered Dietitian/Nutritionist with experience in clinical, administrative, community and food systems dietetics.
 She is a past president of the Minnesota Dietetic Association and a past chair of the Hunger and Environmental Nutrition Practice Group of the American Dietetic Association.
 In 2011 and 2015, she received the Excellence in Hunger and Environmental Nutrition Leadership awards and currently works with dietetic internships to offer a credit-bearing on-farm food system immersion experience for dietetic interns.